wp-plugins/ad-injection/readme.txt

 <?php } } ?>

 You can download the Country Filter plugin from http://wordpress.org/extend/plugins/country-filter/

+= How can I sell my ads / track my ad clicks? =

+These are advanced features which I have no plans for adding into the core Ad Injection.
+You might however be able to use Ad Injection with Google Ad Manager or OpenX Ad Server that should allow you to sell your own ads and track their clicks.

+If you are using a 3rd party ad provider (e.g. AdSense) then statistics such as ad clicks will be available from the ad provider.

 = Are there any known plugin conflicts? =